Q: Will the 365-day sport fishing licenses be available to residents and nonresidents?

 A: If you are currently enrolled in Auto-Renewal, you will receive email notifications 28 days and 14 days prior to the renewal taking place (approximately 45 days before your current license expires), letting you know that the renewal will still occur as scheduled.

 If you would prefer to purchase a 365-day sport fishing license sometime later in the year to take advantage of the continuous 365-day validity period, you will need to opt out of Auto-Renewal before the license renewal occurs.
-To opt out of Auto-Renewal, please log in to the Online License Sales and Services web page and select Auto Renewal from the menu, and then select the "Disable Auto-Renewal" button.
+To opt out of Auto-Renewal, please log in to the Online License Sales and Services site and select Auto Renewal from the menu, and then select the "Disable Auto-Renewal" button.

 Q: Will sport fishing report cards be valid for 365-days from the date of purchase?